-Key Skills and Strengths to Look For In Child Care Workers
+Key Skills and Qualities to Look For In Child Care Staff

 No matter the industry, employers will almost always prefer someone with experience.
 Of course, experience comes with a little higher price tag.
-The more experience they have, the more a potential hire expects to be compensated…as they should!
+The more child care experience they have, the more potential hires expect to be compensated … as they should!
 The truth is, as an employer, you will probably get what you pay for.
 That’s not to say a new, enthusiastic teacher won’t turn out to be a wonderful choice!
-But if you have the budget, we promise, you won’t regret putting it toward hiring experienced teachers for your classrooms.
+But if you have the budget, you won’t regret putting it toward hiring experienced teachers for your classrooms.
 They will already have naturally developed more of the child care job skills to come on this list, plus, an important X factor that comes along with experience –– confidence.
 And that comes in handy when managing children.

 Depending on the age of the children and ratio guidelines, a child care worker may have up to 12 kids they’re responsible for at one time.
 There’s no time for indecisiveness!
 If kids are fighting or misbehaving, a decisive teacher can curtail the issues quickly, rather than letting things get out of hand.
 And that means a safer environment for the children.
 Kids also pick up on indecisiveness quickly.
 If they sense someone is unsure of themself, it could lead to problems.